 Stream Processing in Hadoop: YARN, Storm and the Hortonworks Data Platform

-Hortonworks will be making a preview of Apache Storm integration available in Q4 of this year and will be including Apache Storm in the Hortonworks Data Platform in Q1 of 2014.
+Hortonworks will be making a preview of Apache Storm integration available in Q4 of this year and will be including Apache Storm in the Hortonworks Data Platform in first half of 2014.